-Worldwide, the supply and demand for common-use co-working spaces have increased dramatically: In Germany, Berlin is at the forefront, and it is also out in front at a European level.
+Worldwide, the supply and demand for common-use co-working spaces have increased dramatically: Berlin offers the most co-working spaces in Germany and is one of the front-runners in this market in Europe.

 Co-working spaces are generally fully-equipped offices and working areas, which offer an opportunity to network within the “community”, alongside complete infrastructure with a range of services.
 They are used by individuals, startups and an increasing number of outsourced departments of established companies as their main place of work.